expo/appjs24-workflows-workshop-lessons/companions/05/ios-plugin.md

 } from "./apple-utils";
 ```

-## Read iOS project and input files, bind them to Xcode project files
+## Read and write iOS **.pbxproj** file.

-Below your constants, open the Xcode project file and read the files you added to the **widgets** folder.
-These will be used in subsequent steps.
-The cool thing about leaving these files in-place while referencing in the **.pbxproj** file is that you can open Xcode, edit these files, and they will update in your native project and the changes can be committed to source control.
-So, you can have full intellisense for SwiftUI!

-Add this code:
+Let's add the bookends of our config plugin: the part that reads in the **.pbxproj** file and the part that writes it back to disk once the modifications are complete.
+Copy this in, after setting the variables, but before the `return config` statement:

 ```ts
 // open the Xcode project file